gsingers/search_engineering/README.md

 1. Run the install [Kaggle API token](https://www.kaggle.com/docs/api) script and follow the instructions:

         ./install-kaggle-token.sh
-2.
+2. Accept *both* the overall Kaggle terms (if you've just setup a new Kaggle account) *and* the [kaggle competition rules](https://www.kaggle.com/c/acm-sf-chapter-hackathon-big/rules) for this specific dataset.
+If not, you'll get `403 - Forbidden` in the next step.
-1. Accept *all* of the [kaggle competition rules](https://www.kaggle.com/c/acm-sf-chapter-hackathon-big/rules) then run the download data script:
+3. Run the download data script:

         ./download-data.sh

-# Working in Docker (Officially Supported)
+# Working Locally (Officially Supported)

 To run locally or in your own cloud instance using Docker, you will need a few things: